llagerlof/probecmd/README.md

 "I" wrote this program using an LLM called Claude 3.5 Sonnet.
 I didn't even have to read the code.

 I had to make a dozen interactions with Claude to fix some problems, but this experiment is working.
+Sort of.

+### Examples

+**Identify by package name**

 ```
 [user@pc ~/repos/probecmd]$ ./probecmd bottom